sabidhasan/roteit/README.md

 # RoteIt
+[Deployed](https://roteit.vercel.app/) on Vercel/Heroku!
+Tested as of Jan 2021.

+# Background
 > **RoteIt** is a small [HackerNews](https://news.ycombinator.com/)-inspired website that allows users to post and vote on text-only posts

 Based on Ben Awad's [Fullstack React GraphQL TypeScript Tutorial](https://www.youtube.com/watch?v=I6ypD7qv3Z8), but the code differs somewhat from his finished product, as I have used his tutorial as a code-along guide, rather than aiming to have code/feature-parity.